bartoli/btrust_articles/W03_rene_pickardt_contributions_to_LN.md

 When a Lightning node routes payments from other nodes (payments requiring more than 1 channel to reach the destination), they are able to ask a fee in exchange for moving the liquidity in their channels for that payment.
 The fee calculation is based on two parameters of their outbound channel for that payment:
 - base fee : amount paid for any payment that goes this channel as outbound.
 It will be the same amount regardless of the value of the payment that is routed
 - fee rate : this parameter generates a fee proportional to the amount being moved.<br>

-Any node can use any value they want for those two parameters for each of their channel, depending on the fee strategy they want.
+Any node can use any value they want for those two parameters for each of their channel, depending on the fee strategy they want.<br>

-Then when a node wants to do a payment to another Lightning node they don't have a channel with, they will have to find possible / cheap routes between nodes for that payments, by using those fee parameters to estimate the cost of each path.<br>
+Then, when a node wants to do a payment to another Lightning node they don't have a channel with, they will have to find possible / cheap routes between nodes for that payments, by using those fee parameters to estimate the cost of each path.

-Here, it's intuitive that calculating the cost of each channel based on 2 parameters is slightly mor eexpensive than from a single parameter, but the difference is not substantial.
+Here, it's intuitive that calculating the cost of each channel based on 2 parameters is slightly mor expensive than from a single parameter, but the difference is not substantial.

 Now, imagine you are trying to do a very big payment (which would have more chances to fail), and you also want to split it into multiple small payments to increase the chances of success.
 Now, you also have to find, at the same time:
 - how to split the amount into smaller amounts for good cost and chances of success
 - AND what path to take for each of those split payments.